From My Freshman Year to Google to a Startup

 Add your email to get access to my latest work before anyone else.
 I also send occassional special surprises (like free domains).
 I don't send spam, and you can stop at any time.

-If you liked "Why I Dropped Out: From College to Google to a Startup", you might also like:
+If you liked "Why I Dropped Out: From My Freshman Year to Google to a Startup", you might also like:

 As more and more colleges go online, I've started to get more questions from students about taking a gap year.
 If you're looking to take a gap year soon, willing to learn how to code, and interested in pursuing a career in tech, here's what I recommend.